I must have put it at the bottom of the stack because I just find it.

 The people who write these laws could no more run these businesses they're putting out of business than people who've never done it before, which is exactly what they are.

-And now they're talking uh targeting talk radio, a specific element of talk radio to put that out of business.
+And now they're talking, targeting talk radio, a specific element of talk radio, to put that out of business.

-Now, Governor Sibelius, Kathleen Sabilius in Kansas, she's one of the Bamster's first big backers.
+Now, Governor Sebelius, Kathleen Sebelius in Kansas, she's one of the BAMSTRS first big backers.

-She's on the shortlist now for uh Commerce Secretary, right?
+She's on the shortlist now for Commerce Secretary, right?

-It was Comrade Judd Gregg pulled out of there.
+It was Carmer Judd Gregg pulled out of there.

-Now the Dash will pulled out of there.
+Now the Dash will pull out of there.

-You believe the level of corruption it doesn't even get reported on in this in this administration.
+It doesn't even get reported on in this administration.

-Kansas taxpayers are due about twelve million dollars in income tax refunds.
+The notion that this state is just out of money, Kansas taxpayers are due about $12 million in income tax refunds.

 The state stopped payments on the refunds on Friday.